Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Introduction

-On the other hand, (non-)commutativity of observables---the structural property that we consider in this article---lies at the core of quantum theory.
-Intuitively, commutativity of two observables $A$ and $B$ implies that they are jointly measurable; that is, given an arbitrary quantum state $\rho$, the probability of obtaining an outcome pertaining to observable $B$ is independent of whether $A$ was measured before it or not (and vice versa).
+On the other hand, (non-)commutativity of observables---the structural property that we consider here---lies at the core of quantum theory.\footnote{This fact notwithstanding, recently, the possibility of non-commutativity in classical physics has been discussed~\cite{morgan_algebraic_2020}.} Intuitively, commutativity of two observables $A$ and $B$ implies that they are jointly measurable; that is, given an arbitrary quantum state $\rho$, the probability of obtaining an outcome pertaining to observable $B$ is independent of whether $A$ was measured before it or not (and vice versa).
 This connection between measurement \textit{non-invasiveness}---an operational notion of classicality---and commutativity of observables---a structural notion of classicality---was first considered by L\"uders~\cite{Luders2006} for the case of projective measurements and later extended to more general scenarios~\cite{Busch1998, Arias2002, Heinosaari2010} (see also Sec.~\ref{sec:preliminaries}), where it was shown that commutativity and measurement non-invasiveness coincide in many cases.
+Such results thereby endow the commutativity of relevant operators with operational meaning in terms of a notion of classicality based upon measurement non-invasiveness.
 Importantly, such a direct connection between these two a priori distinct concepts can only be meaningfully established under the assumption that there are only \textit{two} sequential measurements being considered.

-In the multi-time setting with non-trivial dynamics between measurements, it is a priori unclear how L\"uders' results carry over and what `observables' are the appropriate ones to consider when checking commutativity.
+In the multi-time setting with non-trivial dynamics between measurements, it is a priori unclear how L\"uders' results carry over.
+In other words, how can one link the structural property of commutativity with an operationally-clear notion of classicality?
+The first step to doing so is to determine what `observables' are the appropriate ones to consider when checking commutativity.
 In particular, both the underlying dynamics in between measurements and the effects of general measurement instruments must be accounted for in the temporal setting.
 While this can be done by combining the chosen measurements with the dynamics, it is then not necessarily the commutativity of the bare measurements (i.e., pertaining to the measurement device itself) per se, but rather the \textit{effective} measurements (i.e., those with the dynamics accounted for) that render the observed statistics `classical' or `non-classical' accordingly.